 The local authorities' initial attempt to take possession of Monticello was blocked for a time by George Carr, acting as executor of Levy's estate.
 Carr's actions resulted in a suit before the District Court of the Confederate States of America for the Eastern District of Virginia, sitting in Richmond.
 Since overseer Joel Wheeler was living at Monticello, he was included as a party to the suit, Confederate States of America v.
 George Carr and Joel N. Wheeler.

-1. Monticello, a tract of 218 acres of land ... with all buildings thereon, consisting of a large commodious Brick Dwelling House, with a variety of outbuildings ....
+1. MONTICELLO, a tract of two hundred and eighteen acres of land, ... with all the buildings thereon, consisting of a large and commodious brick dwelling-house, with a variety of out-buildings ....

-2. After the Sale of the real estate there will be sold at the same time and on same terms, nineteen Negro slaves, a variety of household Furniture, Farming utensils, Horses, Cattle, Sheep, Hogs ....
+3. After the sale of the real estate, there will be sold at the same time, and on the same terms, nineteen NEGRO SLAVES, a variety of HOUSEHOLD FURNITURE, FARMING UTENSILS, HORSES, CATTLE, HOGS, SHEEP, &c.1

 The only account of any length is found in the suspect volume, G. A. Townsend's Monticello and Its Preservation, published, and probably written, by Jefferson M. Levy, Uriah Levy's nephew: